WowzaMediaSystems/gocoder-sdk-samples-android/README.md

 ## Prerequisites

-- Wowza GoCoder SDK for Android v1.8.0.0463
+- Wowza GoCoder SDK for Android v1.9.0.0632

+     **NOTES:**

-     **NOTE:** The GoCoder SDK library necessary to build this app is not provided here.
+       - The GoCoder SDK library necessary to build this app is not provided here.
 To get the free SDK, complete the [GoCoder SDK sign-up form](https://www.wowza.com/products/gocoder/sdk/license) to receive a link to allow you to download the SDK along with a license key.
 If you already have a license key, you can download the current SDK release [here](https://www.wowza.com/pricing/installer#gocodersdk-downloads).
 Be sure to include the ```.aar``` file in the libs directory.
+       - In the **GoCoderSDKActivityBase.java** file located at **gocoder-sdk-sample-app/java/ui/GoCoderSDKActivityBase.java**, be sure to replace the **SDK_SAMPLE_APP_LICENSE_KEY** value with your license key.
+       - In the **defaultConfig** section of the **build.gradle** file located at **Gradle Scripts/build.gradle (Module: gocoder-sdk-sample-app)**, be sure to replace the applicationID value with the App ID provided in your GoCoder SDK license welcome email.

 - [Android 5.0 (API level 21 or later) for broadcasting](https://developer.android.com/about/versions/android-5.0).
 - [Android 6.0 (API level 23 or later) for playback](https://developer.android.com/about/versions/marshmallow/android-6.0).